Ogoa/alx-low_level_programming/0x0E-structures_typedef/README.md

 4-new_dog
 Task 4
 This program contains a function that creates a new dog.
 'NULL' is returned if the function fails.

+5-free_dog.c
+Task 5
+This program contatins a function that frees dogs.